|University ||University of Delaware, Newark, Delaware, B.A., 1988|

 |Admitted||1993, Pennsylvania; 1995, U.S. District Court Eastern District of Pennsylvania; 2004, U.S. District Court Middle District of Pennsylvania|

-•Duty to Defend Laws and Related Issues, client seminar, November 2013
+•Duty to Defend Laws and Related Issues, CapSpecialty, November 2013

-•Reserving Rights, Determining Coverage and Insurance Bad Faith, client seminar, May 2013
+•Reserving Rights, Determining Coverage and Insurance Bad Faith, Donegal Insurance Group, May 2013

-• Commerce Case Management Protocols for Alternative Disputed Resolution Procedure Using Three Judge Panel and Common Law Arbitration, Philadelphia County Bench Bar Conference, October 2008
+•Panelist - Commerce Case Management Protocols For Alternative Disputed Resolution Procedure Using Three Judge Panel And Common Law Arbitration - Philadelphia County Bench Bar Conference, October 2008

 |Profile Visibility |